Board Policies & Administrative Procedures

 Formative Assessment (Assessment for Learning): occurs during teaching and learning and is used to inform teachers and students of what has been learned and to provide direction for improvement.

 Summative Assessment (Assessment of Learning): reports on the status of learning at the end of a period of instruction.

-Grade: a summary statement of student achievement based on the learning outcomes, usually indicated as a number, letter or category.
-Grades are based on summative assessments, except in rare situations where information from existing summative assessment is not sufficient to determine a grade.
+Grade: a summary statement of student achievement based on the learning outcomes, usually indicated as a number, letter or indicator.
+Grades are based on summative assessments, except in rare situations where information from existing summative assessments are not sufficient to determine a grade.

-Mark: a number, letter or category assigned to any learning task that may be used to determine a grade.
+Mark: a number, letter or indicator assigned to any learning task that may be used to determine a grade.

 3. The assessment and evaluation of student learning in Chinook’s Edge School Division schools shall be viewed as an ongoing process, serving both formative and summative functions.